oneeve8/kobble-data/content/markdown.md

 # Soft Break

 A Soft Break adds a new line without a break.
 To add a Soft Break, insert two spaces after each new line.
+Since

 Syntax Example:
 This is how it looks without a soft break.
 First Line.
 Second Line.
 Third Line.